micheledinelli/micheledinelli/README.md

 ## Working on

-- Sentiment Analysis with Python using subreddits data
+- Sentiment Analysis with Python
 - University project involving GWT

 ## About me